tweag/haskell-training/material/domain.md

 ---

----

 A `String` is defined as a [list of characters](https://hackage.haskell.org/package/base-4.16.1.0/docs/Prelude.html#t:String).

 This makes it easy to manipulate but not particularly performant.
 As a consequence, it is not recommended for usage in production.

 Use [`Text`](https://hackage.haskell.org/package/text-2.0/docs/Data-Text.html#t:Text) instead, which provides a similar API but is optimized for better performance.

+---

-See also:
+For reference, see also:
 - https://www.fpcomplete.com/haskell/tutorial/string-types/
 - https://mmhaskell.com/blog/2017/5/15/untangling-haskells-strings
 - https://www.alexeyshmalko.com/2015/haskell-string-types/